tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 ### Cryptographic hash functions

-After exploring how cryptography is used to make transactions secure with the use of key pairs, now it is time to look at how the **integrity of the blocks** and the logging of transactions in blocks is achieved.
+After exploring how cryptography is used to make transactions secure with the use of key pairs, now it is time to look at how the **integrity of the blocks** and the logging of transactions in blocks are achieved.

 A **hash function** is _a function used to map a group of characters (i.e. data) into values of a certain length called hash values or just hash_ - hash comes from the French "hacher" meaning to chop.
 Cryptographic hash functions are a special form of one-way hash functions that exhibit certain features to allow their implementation in cryptographic systems.

-A hash function performs an operation on an input of data (i.e. the string) that results in an output of data of a fixed size called a hash value, a hash code, a digest, or sometimes just a hash.
+A hash function performs an operation on an input of data (i.e. the string) that results in an output of data of fixed size called a hash value, a hash code, a digest, or sometimes just a hash.
 The fixed-length output remains the same no matter the size of the message.
 Remember, five main properties are of essence for a hash function:

 * It is **deterministic**: the hash function produces the same output (hash value) for the same input (message).
 * It is **fast**: the hash value for any given message is computed quickly.